memgraph/docs/products/memgraph/v0.15.0/reference_guide/ldap-security.md

 operation with the user specified password.

-When a user that has never logged in to the database passes authentication using LDAP a user object is created for that user.
+When a user that has never logged in to the database passes authentication using LDAP, a user object is created for that user.
 The user can then be seen using the following query:
 ```opencypher
 SHOW USERS;